imanr76/Sentiment-Analysis-BERT-Fine_Tuning/README.md

 The specific details of the trained model are as follows and the data used could be found in the data directory:

-- Size of the embedding vector for each token : 20

 - Number of head layers : 1
 - Learning rate for trianing the model : 0.0001
 - Number of epochs to run : 30